Equivalence checking for weak bi-Kleene algebra: Well-structured automata

 \end{defi}

-The first rule allows us to look at the state $q$ on top of the stack, and see where it can fork to; if the state $r$ where we end up in allows a $\delta$-transition to $q'$, we push $q'$ onto the stack, along with the unresolved states $w$ gained from the unary fork --- provided there is room. \footnote{ Note that since $q \mathrel{\uparrow} q$, we have that $q'x \in \delta_2(qx, \ltr{a})$ whenever $q' \in \delta(q, \ltr{a})$. } The third rule works analogously, for (non-unary) parallel transitions.
+The first rule allows us to look at the state $q$ on top of the stack, and see where it can fork to; if the state $r$ where we end up allows a $\delta$-transition to $q'$, we push $q'$ onto the stack, along with the unresolved states $w$ gained from the unary fork. \footnote{ Note that since $q \mathrel{\uparrow} q$, we have that $q'x \in \delta_2(qx, \ltr{a})$ whenever $q' \in \delta(q, \ltr{a})$. } The third rule works analogously, for (non-unary) parallel transitions.

-The second rule says that we can also look at states further up the stack, provided that they are preceded only by accepting states.
+The second rule says that we can also look at states further down the stack, provided that they are preceded only by accepting states.
 This allows us to pop states off the stack when their computation has reached an accepting state, while continuing in the next state.

 \begin{exa} Let $A$ be the PA in \cref{figure:unary-fork-removal-before}.
 We have drawn the support of $q_1$ in the automaton $A_2$ obtained from $A$ in \cref{figure:unary-fork-removal-after}.
 There, we have $q_2 q_2, q_5 q_2 \in F_2$ because $q_2, q_5 \in F$.
 Also, since $q_1 \mathrel{\uparrow} q_3 q_2$ (see \cref{example:fork-stack}) and $q_2 \in \delta(q_3, \ltr{a})$, we have $q_2 q_2 \in \delta_2(q_1, \ltr{a})$ by the first rule above.
 Furthermore, since $q_1 \mathrel{\uparrow} q_6 q_4 q_2$ (see \cref{example:fork-stack}) and $q_5 \in \delta(q_6, \ltr{b})$, we have $q_5 q_4 q_2 \in \delta_2(q_1, \ltr{b})$, again by the first rule above.
 Lastly, $q_4 \mathrel{\uparrow} q_4$, so $q_5 q_2 \in \delta_2(q_4 q_2, \ltr{c})$ by the first rule.
 Since $q_5 \in F$, we find that $q_5 q_2 \in \delta_2(q_5 q_4 q_2, \ltr{c})$ by the second rule.